Ryanb021/data-structures-and-algorithms/python/data_structures/Mock_Interview/Readme.md

 ## Result

 - I did not get the chance to perform this code challenge with a partner as I had to leave early from class due to an appointment.
-I had to drove back to Bremerton and by the time I gpt back to Seattle, it was around 7:45 pm.
+I had to drive back to Bremerton and by the time I got back to Seattle, it was around 7:45 pm.
 I'll ask my instructor on what I can do to complete this assignment.
 For now I am creating this read me.